ekehomo/wordhunt-solver/README.md

 **Disclaimer**: This tool is for educational purposes.
 Use responsibly and in accordance with GamePigeon's terms of service.

-**Note**: This README was generated with assistance from AI tools.
+**Note**: This README was generated (entirely) with assistance from AI tools.
 While the technical information is accurate, please verify details against the source code and documentation.